geometalab/OSMDeepOD-Visualize/README.md

 And they store their found points on the same redis instance.
 So the points could be visualized.

 This leads to an interaction between OSMDeepOD, redis and the visualization.
-Realised is this with different docker containers and docker-compose.
+This is realised with different docker containers and docker-compose.

 ![Visualize Interaction](img/overview.mmd.png)